mcmartin25/TextDLL/README.md

 # TextDLL
-Text AppData Library Create Application
+Text AppData Library (TextDLL) Create Application

+Under Construction

+by Chor Tsun Lam and Chor Tsun Lam Media LTD.

+Copyright 2018-2019 (c) Martin C.

 ## How do I have this idea?
 Just because the .dll files in Windows system.